-- 421.122.
-Any alleged infringements of this Scrutiny/PAC Proceedings Code should be reported to the Chairmen's Committee Scrutiny Liaison Committee, which will seek to determine an appropriate course of action. - 122.123.
-The Chairmen's Committee Scrutiny Liaison Committee might write to the relevant Mmember/individual/other entity detailing the alleged infringement and invite them to a meeting to discuss the matter or provide a written response. - 123.124.
-If a Mmember/individual/other entity accepts responsibility for an infringement, the Committee will determine an outcome.
-Actions available to the Chairmen's CommitteeScrutiny Liaison Committee might include formally recording a finding that the Scrutiny/PAC Proceedings Code has been breached and the issuing of a verbal or written reprimand and/or in the case of Mmembers, advice as to future conduct.
+- 122. Any alleged infringements of this Scrutiny/PAC Proceedings Code should be reported to the Scrutiny Liaison Committee, which will seek to determine an appropriate course of action. - 123.
+The Scrutiny Liaison Committee might write to the relevant Member/individual/other entity detailing the alleged infringement and invite them to a meeting to discuss the matter or provide a written response.

+- 124. If a Member/individual/other entity accepts responsibility for an infringement, the Committee will determine an outcome.
+Actions available to the Scrutiny Liaison Committee might include formally recording a finding that the Scrutiny/PAC Proceedings Code has been breached and the issuing of a verbal or written reprimand and/or in the case of Members, advice as to future conduct.
 The precise action taken will be dependent on the facts and seriousness of the infringement.
-The format of publication, where appropriate, of the outcome of such processes, will be agreed in consultation with the Mmember/individual/other entity concerned.

-- 424.125.
-Where an alleged infringement, or outcome, is not accepted by a Mmember/individual/other entity, the Chairmen's Committee Scrutiny Liaison Committee will consider whether any further action is required.
-If so, in such circumstances it may refer the matter to PPC/Commissioner for Standards. - 425.126.
-At any stage of the process, either the Mmember/individual/other entity alleged to be responsible for an infringement, or the Chairmen's CommitteeScrutiny Liaison Committee, can request the matter be referred to PPC/Commissioner for Standards.
-Furthermore, reference of the matter to the Chairmen's CommitteeScrutiny Liaison Committee does not prevent PPC or the Commissioner for Standards from taking up a complaint, nor another Mmember/individual/other entity referring the matter directly to those bodies as appropriate. - 126.127.
-The Chairmen's CommitteeScrutiny Liaison Committee reserves the right established by Standing Orders to seek alternative remedy via the States Assembly.
+The format of publication, where appropriate, of the outcome of such consultation processes, will be agreed in with the Member/individual/other entity concerned. - 125.
+Where an alleged infringement, or outcome, is not accepted by a Member/individual/other entity, the Scrutiny Liaison Committee will consider whether any further action is required.
+If so, in such circumstances it may refer the matter to PPC/Commissioner for Standards. - 126.
+At any stage of the process, either the Member/individual/other entity alleged to be responsible for an infringement, or the Scrutiny Liaison Committee, can request the matter be referred to PPC/Commissioner for Standards.
+Furthermore, reference of the matter to the Scrutiny Liaison Committee does not prevent PPC or the Commissioner for Standards from taking up a complaint, nor another Member/individual/other entity referring the matter directly to those bodies as appropriate. - 127.
+The Scrutiny Liaison Committee reserves the right established by Standing Orders to seek alternative remedy via the States Assembly.